Sage-Bionetworks/mhealthx/README.rst

 ------------------------------------------------------------------------------
 _`Introduction`
 ------------------------------------------------------------------------------
-This open source (Nipype) pipeline automates feature extraction from mobile health data saved as a Synapse project (synapse.org).
+This open source software pipeline automates feature extraction from mobile health data saved as a Synapse project (synapse.org).

   - For help in a terminal window:  extractor -h